JuergenGutsch/blog/_source/_posts/2021-02-04-remote-docker.md

 - VSCode
 ---

-As mentioned in the last post I want to write about remote working inside a docker container.
+As mentioned [in the last post]({% post_url remote-wsl.md%}) I want to write about remote working inside a docker container.
 But at first, we should get an idea about why we should ever remote work inside a docker container.

 ## Why should I do that?

-One of our customers is running an OpenShift Kubernetes cluster and also likes to have the technology-specific development environments in a container that runs in Kubernetes.
+One of our customers is running an OpenShift/Kubernetes cluster and also likes to have the technology-specific development environments in a container that runs in Kubernetes.
 We had a NodeJS development container, a Python development container, and so on...
 All the containers had an SSH server installed, Git, the specific SDKs, and all the stuff that is needed to develop.
-Using VSCode we connected to the containers via SSH and developed inside the container.
+Using [VSCode](https://code.visualstudio.com/) we connected to the containers via SSH and developed inside the container.

 Having the development environment in a container is one reason.
 Maybe not the most popular reason.
 But trying stuff inside a container because the local environment isn't the same makes a lot of sense.
 If you want to debug an application in a production-like environment makes absolute sense.